 1917.
 Kendall exhibits A Sphinx at the Century Club in New York of which he’s a member.

 1918.
 Phantastmata, Les Gracieuses, and Portrait of Beatrice are exhibited at the Century Club.

 1918.
 Kendall paints A Child, which wins the Butler Prize at the Chicago Art Institute.

 1922.
 Kendall resigns from Yale to devote himself exclusively to portrait and landscape painting.
-On July 25, Kendall’s wife obtains a divorce in paris.
-In the fall, Kendall marries Christine Herter, a former student and friend.
-In December the couple takes up residence at Gramercy Farm, Hot Springs, Virginia.
+On July 25, he and Margaret obtain a divorce in Paris.
+In the fall, he marries Christine Herter, a former student and friend.
+In December, the couple takes up residence at Gramercy Farm, Hot Springs, Virginia.

 1923.
 Builds a large house which he names Garth Newel, where he raises Arabian horses that he rides year round.